Geofencing marketing is quite a fancy name for this marketing strategy.

 Geofencing by The North Face

-In 2010, The North Face, once users opted in to the outdoors gear retailer’s “Summit Signals” program, the brand automatically delivered SMS offers to them after they entered a 1.5-mile radius, according to Placecast, which provided a technology called “Shop Alerts” for the effort.
-Such users opt in for what amounts to automatic geo-social check-ins and check-outs when they arrive/leave a location.
+In 2010, The North Face, once users opted into the outdoors gear retailer’s “Summit Signals” program, the brand automatically delivered SMS offers to them after they entered a 1.5-mile radius, according to Placecast, which provided a technology called “Shop Alerts” for the effort.
+Such users opt-in for what amounts to automatic geo-social check-ins and check-outs when they arrive/leave a location.

 Additional points of interest for potential customers of The North Face were also geo-fenced, such as outdoor areas and hiking trails.
 While quick-serve brand Sonic and retailers American Eagle and REI tested the concept in single markets, The North Face was one of the first to take the idea to a national scale.

 The company also experimented with geofencing as a means to lure customers to their stores by using push notifications about the weather.
 Their weather-based geofenced alerts have been quite successful.
-The company boasts a 79% increase in store visits from customers who receive the alerts, and 65% of those customers make purchases.
+The company boasts a 79% increase in-store visits from customers who receive the alerts, and 65% of those customers make purchases.

 Why does it work?

-The need to leverage on geofencing cannot be overemphasized.
+The need to leverage geofencing cannot be overemphasized.
 But the rate of success achieved with it is immeasurable.